Ahead of contract negotiations, SGEU collects graduate worker feedback

 To strengthen their outreach further, Mack said SGEU will hold office hours so that graduate workers can directly meet the bargaining committee to voice concerns or ask questions about the contract negotiations.

 While the bargaining committee will represent all graduate student workers in contract negotiations with the university, Scrivner said the committee itself does not create the contract alone.
-Prior to negotiations, all committees and SGEU members will collaborate to create terms for a contract draft that they will present to the university, she said.
+Before negotiations begin, all committees and SGEU members will collaborate to compile a list of proposals and priorities that they will present to the university, she said.

-As the bargaining committee prepares to meet with administrators, members are continuing to collect data to establish a consensus among members before finalizing the contract.
+As the bargaining committee prepares to meet with administrators, members are continuing to collect data to establish a consensus among members.
 Though SU and SGEU haven’t finalized an official start date for formal negotiation yet, SGEU is in scheduling talks with administrators.

 “What we’re trying to do is get a better contract for everyone and just make sure that we’re getting fair treatment here,” Mack said.

-Note: Correction: A previous version of this article stated that SGEU members would create a draft contract to present to SU administrations during negotiations.
-This was incorrect; members will compile a list of proposals and priorities to present to the university.
-The Daily Orange regrets this error.
-Updated August 28th at 1:30p.m.